Birthing Center and Obstetrical Services

 NYM offers a family-centered birth experience, allowing the family to experience the entire birth process--labor, delivery, and recovery--in a single area that can comfortably accommodate family members and caregivers, including physicians, midwives, nurses and technicians.

 While women can experience a home-like birth at NYM, they also have the reassurance that, if needed, the high-tech medical equipment and the specialists essential for administering emergency treatment are immediately accessible.
-Two 24-hour operating rooms, used exclusively for gynecology and obstetrics, are located within the maternity unit.
+Three 24-hour operating rooms, used exclusively for gynecology and obstetrics, are located within the maternity unit.